Image

 Extracting Metadata from a JPEG File

-If you create an Image asset using a JPEG file created in Adobe Photoshop, Squiz Matrix will read the dc:*XMP metadata from the file and list it in the Embedded Data section on the Details screen, as shown in the figure below.
+If you create an Image asset using a JPEG file created in Adobe Photoshop, Squiz Matrix will read the dc:*XMP metadata from the file and list it in the Embedded Data section on the Details screen.

 Embedded Data section of the Details screen